deeptools/pyGenomeTracks/docs/Creating_new_tracks.md

 a label to the right.
 Those are the defaults that can be changed by adding a `plot_y_axis` and `plot_label` methods.

 Another more complex example is the plotting of multiple bedgraph data as matrices.
-The output of `HiCExplorer hicFindTADs` produces a data format that is similar to a bedgraph but with more value columns.
+The output of `HiCExplorer hicFindTADs` produces a file whose data format is similar to a bedgraph but with more value columns.
 We call this a bedgraph matrix.
 The following track plot this bedgraph matrix:

  ```python